 The Marble Mountains scenic relic complex includes 5 limestone mountains: Hoa (Fire), Thuy (Water), Moc (Wood), Kim (Metal), and Tho (Earth) Mount.
 Each mountain has a unique characteristic… attracting tourists to visit and travel.

-Thuy Mount is the most beautiful of the mountains in Marble mountains
+Thuy Mount is the most beautiful of the mountains in Marble Mountains

 Thuy Mount